Bi'ina: 16th century

+18th century

-By the early 18th century, the Banu Zaydan (or Zayadina), an Arab family based around Tiberias, held sway in the Shaghur and their future leader, Zahir al-Umar, played a prominent role defending Bi'ina from a taxation campaign by the Ottoman governor of Sidon between 1713 and 1718.
-The event helped establish Zahir's good reputation with the area's inhabitants.
-By 1730, Zahir had gained control of Tiberias as its multazim (tax farmer) and within a few years moved to expand his domains.
+By the early 18th century, the Banu Zaydan (or Zayadina), an Arab family based around Tiberias, held sway in the Shaghur and their future leader, Daher al-Umar, played a prominent role defending Bi'ina from a taxation campaign by the Ottoman governor of Sidon between 1713 and 1718.
+The event helped establish Daher's good reputation with the area's inhabitants.
+By 1730, Daher had gained control of Tiberias as its multazim (tax farmer) and within a few years moved to expand his domains.
 In 1740, he besieged Bi'ina, by then a fortified village, but after failing to capture it, secured control of it by forming a pact with its headman, sealed by his marriage to the headman's daughter.

-After Zahir was slain in an imperial Ottoman campaign against him, the new, Acre-based governor of Sidon, Jazzar Pasha, moved to eliminate Zaydani control in the Galilee.
-Zahir's son Ali posed the main challenge to Jazzar's rule in the region and controlled several fortified villages in the central and eastern Galilee, including Bi'ina.
+After Daher was slain in an imperial Ottoman campaign against him, the new, Acre-based governor of Sidon, Jazzar Pasha, moved to eliminate Zaydani control in the Galilee.
+Daher's son Ali posed the main challenge to Jazzar's rule in the region and controlled several fortified villages in the central and eastern Galilee, including Bi'ina.
 After a string of victories against Ali, Jazzar gained control of the area in 1776.
-A map from Napoleon's invasion of 1799, during Jazzar's rule, by Pierre Jacotin showed the place, named as "El Bena", while in 1838, el Ba'neh was noted as Greek Christian village in the Esh-Shagur district, located between Safad, Acca and Tiberias.
+A map from Napoleon's invasion of 1799, during Jazzar's rule, by Pierre Jacotin showed the place, named as "El Bena".

+19th century

-In 1875 Victor Guérin noted that the population was divided between Druze and Greek Orthodox Christians.
+In 1838, Bi'ina was noted as a Greek Christian village in the Shaghur district, located between Safed, Acre and Tiberias.
+In the mid-19th-century (pre-1859), William McClure Thomson noted that Bi'ina and Deir al-Asad were clustered together and abounded in antiquities, "more ... than are to be found in most ...
+Galilean villages".
+In 1875, Victor Guérin noted that the population was divided between Druze and Greek Orthodox Christians.
 He listed a mosque and a Greek church, both of which were built on the sites of older churches.
-In the late 19th century, it was described as a village of 300 Muslims and 100 Christians, surrounded by olives and arable land.
-Water was supplied by a spring.
-A sarcophagus was also seen lying outside the town.
-Lieutenant Kitchener of the Palestine Exploration Fund described the town under its name El-Baneh, and where he noted a spring and birket (reservoir).
-A population list from about 1887 showed that B'aneh had 620 inhabitants; slightly more Muslims than Greek Catholic Christians.
+In the late 19th century, Bi'ina was described as a village built of stone and surrounded by olive groves and arable land.
+Water was supplied by a spring and a pool.
+The population consisted of 300 Muslims and 100 Christians.
+A sarcophagus was also seen lying outside the village.
+Lieutenant Kitchener of the Palestine Exploration Fund noted the village contained a spring and birkeh (reservoir).
+A population list from about 1887 showed that Bi'ina had 620 inhabitants; slightly more Muslims than Greek Catholic Christians.

 British Mandate

-In the 1922 census of Palestine conducted by the British Mandate authorities, Al Ba'na had a population of 518; 311 Muslims and 207 Christians, where all the Christians were Orthodox.
-By the 1931 census the population had increased to 651; 441 Muslims and 210 Christians, in a total of 133 houses.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Bi'ina had a population of 518; 311 Muslims and 207 Christians, where all the Christians were Orthodox.
+By the 1931 census the population had increased to 651 (441 Muslims and 210 Christians) living in a total of 133 houses.

 In the 1945 statistics, Bi'ina had 830 inhabitants; 530 Muslims and 300 Christians.
 They owned 14,839 dunams of land, while 57 dunams were public.
 1,619 dunams were plantations and irrigable land, 5,543 used for cereals, while 57 dunams were built-up (urban) land.